Center for Latin American and Caribbean Studies Faculty Database

 HOME > Provost > clacs > Faculty Search Help Login pdf version printable version

-Deborah Jenson, Director of Undergraduate Studies and Co-Director of Undergraduate Studies (French) and Professor, French Studies; Acting Director of the Center for French & Francophone Studies
+Deborah Jenson, Professor of Romance Studies and Director Center for Latin American and Caribbean Studies Co-Director of Undergraduate Studies (French) and Professor, French Studies; Acting Director of the Center for French & Francophone Studies

 Deborah Jenson